 The Reggio Emilia approach to early childhood education views young children as individuals who are curious about their world and have the powerful potential to learn from all that surrounds them.

-At True North School, the Kindergarten Program (ages 18 months – 5 years):
+True North Kindergarten Program (ages 18 months – 5 years):

 Children express themselves through many “languages,” or modes of expression, including words, movement, drawing, painting, sculpture, shadow play, collage, and music.